 Depending on the needs of the photographer, the GXR offers several methods of focusing manually:

-"Pure" manual focusing is furthermore supported in several ways:
+"Pure" manual focusing is furthermore supported in several ways (but note that these methods can also be used for autofocus):

 GXR Manual Focus Methods

-Furthermore, you can assign the "MF/AF" selection to one of the two function buttons ("Fn1" or "Fn2").
+Finally, you can assign the "AF/MF" selection to one of the two function buttons (Fn1 or Fn2).
 I use this for the two A12 camera units (A12-50 and A12-28), particularly for switching to manual focus in macro mode for the A12-50.
+This is also kind of a focus lock...

 Snap Focus

 Snap focus allows you to preset the focus distance according to your needs.
-For example, street photographer may want to set the distance at 2.5m, which is also the default.
-Infinity is a "special" fixed distance, which can be directly set from the "Focus" menu.
+For example, street photographer may want to set the distance at 2.5 m, which is also the default snap focus distance.
+Infinity* is a "special" fixed distance, which can be also directly set in the "Focus" menu (like snap focus).

-For snap focus, including infinity, a distance scale appears in the viewfinder with a green depth-of-field indication (see below).
+When using snap focus, including infinity, a DOF scale appears in the viewfinder with a green depth of field indication (see below), provided you the camera is in A or M expoure mode.

 Full Press Snap

-Full press snap allows users to press the shutter button in one motion when Multi AF or Spot AF is selected as focus mode and to overrule AF.
-It switches the focus mode to snap focus at a pre-selected distance (2.5m by default).
+Full press snap allows users to press the shutter button in one motion when Multi AF or Spot AF is selected as focus mode and thus, to overrule AF.
+It switches the focus mode to snap focus at a preselected distance.
 This functionality is intended as a means not to miss a shot due to slow autofocus.
-The default distance of 2.5m is useful for street photography and many indoor situations.
+The default distance of 2.5 m is useful for street photography and many indoor situations.
+However, it is less useful for landscape shots.

 Here is the description of the full press function taken from the GXR manual (adapted):